yarafe/Test/aws-faz/examples/ha/README.md

 - Network details (security groups, interfaces)
 - Management URLs and SSH connection strings
 - Storage and IAM resource information

-### Limitations

-- **Subnet count is mode-dependent.** Active-passive with a private VIP requires exactly 1 subnet and 1 AZ; all other modes require exactly 2 (enforced by variable validation).
-- **`create_iam_role` defaults to `false`.** Active-passive failover relies on the appliance moving the VIP/secondary IP via the AWS API, which needs this role.
-Set `create_iam_role = true` for a-p deployments.
-- **AWS API reachability is required for failover.** The VIP/secondary IP only moves when FortiAnalyzer can reach the AWS EC2 API.
-For air-gapped / no-internet deployments, create an interface VPC endpoint for `com.amazonaws.<region>.ec2`.
-- **Permissive security group.** The module includes a broad "all traffic from the VPC CIDR" ingress rule and opens SSH (TCP 22) to `0.0.0.0/0`.
-Tighten both before production.
-There is also a malformed `protocol = "22"` rule that can be removed.
-- **IMDSv2 not enforced.** The instances allow `http_tokens = "optional"` (IMDSv1).
-Set to `"required"` unless a dependency prevents it.

 ## Troubleshooting